marckean/marcseparation/_docs/38-alex_friend_bec.md

 - No parental controls on the kids devices, as per [here](/marcseparation/report_missed_mentions/#parental-controls-on-devices)
   - Great that Bec gives iPads/devices to the kids, but they are not safe

-- Bec was fully naked in front of my son Charlie as per [here](/marcseparation/dad_is_a_good_dad/#statements-from-the-report).
+- Bec was fully topless in front of my son Charlie as per [here](/marcseparation/dad_is_a_good_dad/#statements-from-the-report).
 When I had a chat to Charlie the other day about whether he's seen Bec topless before, both **Charlie & Chloe** said that it's still happening and even as recently as in a couple of weeks ago.

 - Bec is a smoker, and has been a smoker ever since I first met her back in 2008.
 Bec even told me that she gave up smoking cigarettes at one stage, every time she got the urge to smoke, she'd masturbate instead.
 This is exactly what she told me.
   - To my knowledge now, via the kids, I understand that Bec still smokes and it worries me as being a significant figure in my kids lives right now, the kids are subjected to this behaviour.